 KL Tower – Menara Telecommunications Tower

-One advantage of scaling the 421 meters of the KL Tower are the views you can get of the Petronas Twin Towers.
+One advantage of scaling the 421 meters of the KL Tower is that the views you can get of the Petronas Twin Towers.
 If you want open-air city vistas unobstructed by glass, the open deck at 300 meters is available, but only after you sign a promise not to jump.
-This former telecommunications tower also offers views from an observation deck at at 276 meters and a revolving restaurant at 282 meters.
+This former telecommunications tower also offers views from an observation deck at 276 meters and a revolving restaurant at 282 meters.

 Chinatown – Petaling Street